Mrs. Caroll-Ann

 Librarian

-The goal of the school library is to support both the staff and
+The goal of the school library is to support both the staff and students in the lifelong process of learning by encouraging reading and by developing effective users of information.

-non-fiction in print and electronic format, as well as a growing
+French fiction and non-fiction in print and electronic format,

 Our collection includes: